Alpen-Safe/alpen_safe/README.md

 - `POST /user/wallet/:walletId/scan` - Trigger wallet rescan for transactions

 ### Admin Endpoints (`/admin`)

+**Note**: Admin endpoints are not exposed externally and are used internally for debugging purposes only.
+They will be removed in the production application.

 All admin endpoints require an additional `X-Admin-Secret` header.